 Kreeft is referring to be forsaken by God the Father.
 Reformed teach posits literal vicarious punishment and wrath.
 It's somewhat ambiguous whether they are the same thing.

-I don't have a problem with Paul's original response to the questioner, Joe Mark.
+I don't have a problem with Paul's original response to the questioner.

 Hi, guys —